CS3219-AY2324S1/ay2324s1-course-assessment-g32/docs/LocalRedisSetup.md

 # Setup Redis Locally

-## Install Ubuntu on Computer
+## For Windows

 - Download and install [Ubuntu](https://ubuntu.com/download/desktop)
-- For Windows OS, it is recommended to install the 64-bit version
+  - It is recommended to install the 64-bit version

-## Install Redis on Computer

 - Download and install [Redis](https://redis.io/download) server
   - You can use the default settings given
     - Port should be `6379`

+## For Mac OS

 ## Start Redis Service